linode/docs/docs/guides/websites/cms/wordpress/how-to-use-nginx-fastcgi-page-cache-with-wordpress/index.md

 When NGINX receives a request for a WordPress file, it typically has to perform extra processing.
 The usual work flow for this type of request follows this process:

 1. NGINX receives a request for a WordPress page.
 It locates the page and determines if further processing is required.
 2. Most WordPress pages include PHP code, which the web server cannot directly interpret.
 To execute the PHP code, NGINX sends the page to the *PHP-FPM* (PHP FastCGI Process Manager) module.
-PHP-FSM is a popular and efficient implementation of the FastCGI protocol.
+PHP-FPM is a popular and efficient implementation of the FastCGI protocol.
 FastCGI allows a web server to interactively interface with other programs.
-3. PHP-FSM interprets the PHP code.
+3. PHP-FPM interprets the PHP code.
 If necessary, it connects to a MySQL or MariaDB database and executes any SQL queries in the code.
-4. PHP-FSM converts the original page into a static HTML page and sends it back to NGINX.
+4. PHP-FPM converts the original page into a static HTML page and sends it back to NGINX.
 5. NGINX serves the static page to the original web client.

 Unfortunately, this takes more time than serving a static HTML page.
-The PHP-FSM module must always parse the PHP code and there is often an additional delay to contact the database.
+The PHP-FPM module must always parse the PHP code and there is often an additional delay to contact the database.
 For low-volume WordPress sites, this is typically not a problem.
 But for popular sites, these delays can result in serious performance bottlenecks and unacceptably high latency.

 Caching is one way of speeding up execution and improving performance.
-When caching is enabled, NGINX stores the pages it receives from the PHP-FSM as static HTML web pages.
-The next time the page is requested, NGINX does not contact the PHP-FSM to generate a new version of the page.
+When caching is enabled, NGINX stores the pages it receives from the PHP-FPM as static HTML web pages.
+The next time the page is requested, NGINX does not contact the PHP-FPM to generate a new version of the page.
 Instead, it retrieves the static HTML version of the page from cache and transmits it to the client.
 Because it is much faster to retrieve a static page from the NGINX cache, site performance usually improves.

 As an additional bonus, NGINX can serve a cached version of the page even if the database or the PHP interpreter are not reachable.
 This optimization improves site reliability and robustness.
 The cached files typically expire after a certain length of time, so users do not continue to receive stale content.
 Extra configuration can also be added to allow certain pages to bypass the cache.